*Note - Great News - The Giant Camera is now open.* We received the following email from the official Giant Camera site on May 9. 2005:

 Giant Camera, San Francisco, California

-We have visited the Giant Camera behind Cliff House in San Francisco three times.
+We have visited the Giant Camera behind Cliff House in San Francisco four times.
 It overlooks Seal Rock on Point Lobos.
-The small building has been decorated to look like a giant 35mm camera with its lens pointing to the sky.
-Information gathered from the internet and a flyer available at the Giant Camera tell us that it was built in 1948-49 as part of the Playland at the Beach amusement area.
+The small building is decorated to look like a giant 35mm camera with its lens pointing to the sky.
+It was built in 1948-49 as part of the Playland at the Beach amusement area.
+The designer was Floyd Jennings who also designed two other camera obscuras, now lost, at The Garden of the Gods and Lookout Mountain.

 After Playland closed in 1972 the camera obscura was in danger of being destroyed but was saved by a public campaign.
-At the time there were a number of articles in History of Photography publications with quotes and letters from both the "save this bit of history" and "What kind of fool would go into a dark room to look at the projection of something they can see for real outside" attitudes.
-This is an argument we still hear today when we talk about the camera obscura.
+At the time there were a number of articles in History of Photography publications with quotes and letters from both the "Save this bit of history" and "What kind of fool would go into a dark room to look at the projection of something they can see for real outside?" attitudes.
+The last statement is one we still hear today when we talk about the camera obscura.

-In 1999 the Giant Camera was again scheduled to close with the date set for the end of 1999.
+When Cliff House was renovated in 1999 the Giant Camera was again scheduled to close.
 There was again an outcry of support and for a second time it was proposed for status as an historic place.
-On May 23, 2001 the Giant Camera was added to the National Register of Historic Places.
-See the information at the top of this page with a link to the web site containing information, photographs, and an archive of letters and articles about the campaign to save the camera obscura.
+On May 23, 2001 the Giant Camera was added to the National Register of Historic Places and saved from destruction.

-The image on the right is of the interior with Beverly and our friends, Dale and Louise looking at the table.
-This is a composite image made with a flash to show the detail of the table combined with a non-flash exposure to show the projected view.
+In the image below Beverly and our friends, Louise and Dale, look at the image on the table.
+This is a composite made with a flash to show the detail of the table combined with a non-flash exposure to show the projected view.
+The original table is dished, as was common in 19th and early 20th century camera obscuras.
+This gives a more even focus across the entire surface.

 Image of the Giant Camera from Our Collection